 Akamai® and the Akamai wave logo are registered trademarks of Akamai Technologies, Inc. SureRoute is a service mark of Akamai.
 Apple and Mac are registered trademarks of Apple, Incorporated in the United States and in other countries.
 Cisco is a registered trademark of Cisco Systems, Inc. and its affiliates in the United States and in other countries.
 EMC, Symmetrix, and SRDF are registered trademarks of EMC Corporation and its affiliates in the United States and in other countries.
 IBM, iSeries, and AS/400 are registered trademarks of IBM Corporation and its affiliates in the United States and in other countries.
-Juniper Networks and Junos are registered trademarks of Juniper Networks, Incorporated in the United States and other countries.
+Juniper Networks and Junipar Networks and Junipar Networks, Incorporated in the United States and other countries.
 Linux is a trademark of Linus Torvalds in the United States and in other countries.
-Microsoft, Windows, Vista, Outlook, and Internet Explorer are trademarks or registered trademarks of Oracle Corporation in the United States and in other countries.
-UNIX is a registered trademark in the United States and in other countries, exclusively licensed through X/Open Company, Ltd. VMware, ESX, ESXi are trademarks or registered trademarks of VMware, Inc. in the United States and in other countries.
+Microsoft, Windows, Vista, Outlook, and Internet Explorer are trademarks or registered trademarks of Microsoft Corporation in the United States and in other countries.
+Oracle and JInitiator are trademarks or registered trademarks of Oracle Corporation in the United States and in other countries.
+UNIX is a registered trademark or registered trademarks of VMware, ESX, ESXi are trademarks or registered trademarks of VMware, Inc. in the United States and in other countries.